-Regarding performance, both the PX4 Storm and the Glock 17 are known for their accuracy and reliability.
+Regarding performance, the PX4 Storm and the Glock 17 are known for their accuracy and reliability.
 The PX4 Storm has a patented rotating barrel design that helps to reduce recoil and improve accuracy, while the Glock 17 has a simple and robust design that is easy to maintain.
-Law enforcement agencies have adopted both pistols worldwide, which is a testament to their performance.
+Law enforcement agencies have adopted both pistols worldwide, a testament to their performance.

 Ultimately, the choice between the PX4 Storm and the Glock 17 will come from personal preference.
 Both pistols are excellent choices for personal defense and shooting sports, and shooters should consider their own needs and preferences when deciding which is right for them.

 |Muzzle velocity:||360 m/s|

 |Magazine capacity:||17 rounds|